LF-digitala-kanaler/LFDS/content/components/web/button-and-links/buttons.md

       #### Primary buttons

       As their name suggests, primary buttons are used to identify the most likely action the user might take in a specific view.
-As nothing is primary if several things are primary you should limit the use to one per section (even better if you can keep it to one per page) - make any other buttons secondary.
+As nothing is primary if several things are primary you should limit the use to one per section (even better if you can keep it to one per page) - make any other buttons secondary. or use [regular links](links#regular-links).

       ##### Modifier for primary buttons

-      On top of the general modifiers for buttons, the primary button has two distinct modifiers not available for the other types of buttons: two-rowed button and with BankID-icon.
+      On top of the [general modifiers](#modifiers) for buttons, the primary button has two distinct modifiers not available for the other types of buttons: two-rowed button and with BankID-icon.

       **The two-rowed button** is used in flows where the user buys/signs up for something (*köptjänster*).
 The two-rowed button is used to continue between pages.
 Both rows have text in them, with the first one being in a larger font.
 The first row signals what will happen ("Gå vidare", "Godkänn") and the second gives more detail ("Ange uppgifter", "Köp försäkring").